kapooky/signal-local/README.md

 Faq
 ------------
-Why did I use 2.92?
+Why did I use v2.92?
-The current version of Signal is 7.6, and the one I'm using to 2.92.
-Why?
+The current version of Signal is v7.6.

 A: 2.92, to my knowledge, is the only signal-server that can be succesfully run AND where CDS(Content Discovery Service) is optional.
 CDS requires special hardware computer processors for confidental computing.